MicrosoftDocs/power-automate-docs/articles/data-operations.md

 Use the **Data Operation - Create HTML table** action to change a JSON array input into an HTML table.
 You can keep the headers visible in the HTML output.

-To do this, follow the steps in previous section for creating a CSV table,<!--note from editor: You don't need a link for a section that's so close. --> but use the **Data Operation - Create HTML table** action instead of **Create CSV table**.
+To do this, follow the steps in previous section for creating a CSV table, but use the **Data Operation - Create HTML table** action instead of **Create CSV table**.

 > [!TIP]
-> If you plan to send the HTML table via email, remember to select **IsHtml**<!--note from editor: Will it be obvious to the reader where to select this setting (if it actually is in the email action UI)? --> in the email action.
+> If you plan to send the HTML table via email, remember to select **IsHtml** in the email action.